-So should you choose the AeroPress or the AeroPress Go?
+So should you choose the AeroPress vs AeroPress Go?
 If you mostly brew at home and only take your AeroPress on the road occasionally, you may want to stick with the original model.
 But if you’re buying an AeroPress specifically for traveling, camping, or backpacking, you’ll probably appreciate the lighter weight and more compact design of the AeroPress Go.

 The good news is that these brewers have a lot in common — so no matter which model you choose, you’ll probably love your new coffee maker!
 We enjoy brewing with both the AeroPress and the AeroPress Go, and we think you will, too.